islamazhar/CASPER/README.md

 The virtual authenticator and client are implemented over the [virtualwebauthn](https://github.com/descope/virtualwebauthn) library.
 The relying party is simulated over the [webauthn server](https://github.com/fxamacker/webauthn) library.

 ## Contact
-We are always looking for ways to improve our codes.
+We are always looking for ways to improve our code.
 For any bugs please email at: mislam9@wisc.edu

 ## Citations